geoserver/geoserver-cloud/acceptance_tests/README.md

 # Now you can run from the IDE with the `local` spring profile enabled
 # and the required catalog backend profile (datadir/pgconfig)
 ```

+If you need to debug the Python tests, make a clone of the repository `github.com:camptocamp/python-geoservercloud`
+and change the dependency location in the file `requirements.txt`.

 ### Accessing Sample Data